amethystaurora-robo/numerical_integration_exercises/README.md

 ## Part 2: Solar Constant

 In this model, a solar constant is used.
 In today's Earth, the solar constant is about 1,361 W m⁻².
 As Earth's elliptical path around the sun changes (on a paleoclimatic timescale), the solar constant can increase or decrease.
-It has been shown that a decrease in the solar constant is a factor in ice ages, as it feeds into the ice-albedo feedback mechanism (Lower temperatures allow ice to grow->more heat is reflected, making temperatures even colder->ice grows more).
+It has been shown that a decrease in the solar constant is a factor in ice ages, as it feeds into the ice-albedo feedback mechanism described above.

-With albedo as a function of temperature, the graph below shows the equilibrium states of different solar constants.
+Equilibria represent the states where incoming and outgoing radiation are balanced, so the temperature no longer changes (where the trajectory in the graph below crosses zero).
+These points are important because they determine the long-term climate states of the system.

+Stable equilibria, where the trajectory crosses zero and has a negative slope, are those toward which the system naturally evolves.
+If we imagine that a ball is on this trajectory, it will naturally settle in the troughs where the slope is negative.
+If the temperature is perturbed slightly (or the ball is kicked a bit), it will return to equilibrium.
+Unstable equilibria, where the slope is positve in the graph below, act like tipping points: a small perturbation can drive the system toward a different stable state.

 <p>
   <img src="https://github.com/amethystaurora-robo/numerical_integration_exercises/blob/main/images/energy_budget.png">